Prag8855/aab/frontend/content/guides/leaving-germany.md

 Usually, when you leave Germany, you stop paying income tax in Germany.

-You might still need to declare your income and pay taxes in Germany if...[^27]
+You might still have to pay taxes in Germany if...[^27]

+- You visit Germany often
+- Your family still lives in Germany
-- You still have investments, real estate or a business in Germany
+- You still have an apartment or a room in Germany
-- or you still have a place to live in Germany
+- You conduct most of your business in Germany

-- or you visit Germany regularly
+For example, if you officially live in Spain, but your family lives in Berlin, you often go to a German doctor, and you own an empty apartment in Berlin, the *[[Finanzamt]]* might still tax you.

 ### Stocks and ETFs